 If you are enrolled in the Competency-Based mathematics program (CBM) no refunds are granted once you have enrolled because of the cost of the bundled software license that is issued when you enroll.

 Withdrawals typically result in a “W” being placed on the transcript.
 After a certain point in the term, students who are failing at the time they withdraw will receive a “WF” on their transcript.
-Consult the calendar page for more details.
+For more details, see Dropping and Withdrawing from Classes.